biopython/biopython/DEPRECATED.rst

 Bio.Crystal
 -----------
-Declared obsolete in release 1.75, there is no implementation of the classes defined on Bio.Crystal.
-PDB NDB files can be opened with Bio.PDB.
+Declared obsolete in release 1.75, PDB NDB files can be opened with Bio.PDB.

 Bio.motifs
 ----------